 No increasing trend in total cumulative payments from 2018 onwards, despite increase in PPCR.
+Significant increase for accident year 2023, from DQ1.

 Cumulative total payments

 The cumulative payments by development quarter show:

 - 2023 accident year starts off generally on par or higher than prior years - 2022 accident year is higher than prior years, except DQ0 and DQ1 - 2021 accident year is generally higher than prior years, particularly DQ4 onwards.